Kentipedia

 AI-driven network monitoring offers several key benefits for network administrators, including faster identification of issues, more accurate root cause analysis, and the ability to predict and prevent future network problems.
 By providing deeper insights and automating aspects of network management, AI-driven monitoring helps organizations optimize their networks, improve application performance, and enhance user experiences.

-NetOps professionals should be aware of several key developments and trends that have shaped the evolution of network monitoring solutions, moving from simple monitoring tools to advanced network observability platforms like Kentik:
+NetOps professionals should be aware of several key developments and trends that have shaped the evolution of network monitoring solutions, moving from simple monitoring tools to advanced network intelligence platforms like Kentik:

 1. The importance of data integration: Modern network observability solutions can ingest and correlate data from a wide variety of sources, such as network devices, cloud infrastructure, applications, and security tools.
 This integration provides a more comprehensive understanding of network performance, security, and user experience, enabling NetOps professionals to make better-informed decisions.